 Description: Companies and organizations are powerful entities and have potential to harm or to do good in the pursuit of profit.
 This "good" is corporate social responsibility (CSR) and it's becoming a necessity in the corporate world.
 Students will be exposed to managerial responsibility as well as social responsibility at the corporate level.
 Teaching methods may include case analysis and business simulation.
-May not be used for be used for degree credit with MGMT 5093.
+May not be used for degree credit with MGMT 5083.